aragon/aragon.js/docs/API.md

 const token = api.external(tokenAddress, tokenJsonInterface)

 const initStore = async (cachedStoreState) => {
-  // Perform any re-initializations on the cached store state
+  // Perform any re-initializations on the cached committed state
-  // This is useful for updating token balances, etc. for state that may not be
+  // This is useful for updating state (e.g. token balances, etc.) that may not
-  // subscribable to via events
+  // be // dependent on events
   const reinitializedStoreState = { ...cachedStoreState }

-  // The state returned here will be used return reinitializedStoreState
+  // The state returned here will be used to start the reducer
+  // (rather than the cached state) return reinitializedStoreState
 }